Roshan-yadav-evil-genius/TheOneEye/TheOneEye ForFounder.md

 * Sales routing and outreach
 * Operational approvals and alerts
 * Reporting and monitoring
+* Data processing and transformation
+* AI/ML-powered classification, extraction, and decision-making
 * Browser-based workflows for tools without APIs
+* Complex multi-step processes with conditional logic

 If a website requires login, clicks, or manual steps — we can automate it.
+If a task requires intelligence, validation, or decision-making — we can build it into the workflow.
+The platform is extensible, so we can develop custom nodes for any specific need.

 ---